TeachingMaterial/ELEE1149-Project-Template/Phase_1_Brief.md

 You will need to produce a **markdown** documentation in the form of a report that details the requirements phase of the project.

-- ensure that once the project is cloned to your local machine that you checkout to `'phase/1'` and branch off of this to your own branch using the following standard.. `'phase/1/gitusername'`.
+- ensure that once the project is cloned to your local machine that you checkout to `'phase/1'` and branch off of this to your own branch using the following standard... `'phase/1-gitusername'`.
 As part of your workflow, you will merge back into `'phase/1'` **ONLY**.

 - **Do not** merge to `main`.